threepointone/rakt/packages/rakt/docs/leaves.md

 [1] - ...yet! nothing that some chutzpah and a custom fiber renderer couldn't solve.
 Soon, hopefully!

 nb: hello web components folks!
-Before you start @-ing me that wc/polymer/skate 'solves' this problem, I'd like to acknowledge that the inspiration for the above clearly comes from them.
-But also please note that they *don't* solve anything else, and punt hard on any form of composition/syncing once these elements *do* load.
-It's why we folks like react/dialects.
+Before you start @-ing me that wc/polymer/skate 'solves' this problem, I'd like to acknowledge that the inspiration for the above clearly comes from them. react/dialects solve much more though (syncing/composition/ssr, to name a few), which is why I'm attempting to solve this in react land.